lescastcodeurs/lcc-slack-bot/README.md

 java -jar build/quarkus-app/quarkus-run.jar
 ```

-Once the bot is started, you can mention it in your messages : `@lcc help !`.
+Once the bot is started, you can mention it in your messages : `@lcc Help me please !`.